 Kenilworth Aquatic Gardens

 It’s hard to believe something like this exists right in the city.
 Yet there it is in northeast Washington, right on the other side of the Arboretum.
 However, you have to go around to 295 to access the entrance.
 Numerous ponds are filled with giant lily pads, lotus flowers, water lilies, and a variety of interesting aquatic plants.
 Paths winding among them make for excellent nature walks, letting visitors get a close look at the flora and fauna that thrives there.
 Along with the vegetation, it’s quite possible to see any number of marshland residents — frogs, turtles, geese, great blue herons, and more.
 The best times to go is when the weather is warmer and the flowers are in bloom.
 But a stroll through the gardens any time of year is a wonderful way to get a nature fix without even leaving the city.
 Hours are 8am – 4pm.
 Find directions to the Gardens here.
-August 2020 Update: The Aquatic Gardens are open daily 8am – 4pm, but some paths, the boardwalk area, and the Visitor Center are closed.
+October 2020 Update: The Aquatic Gardens are open daily 8am – 4pm, but the Visitors Center is closed.

 Oxon Hill Farm